paradigmxyz/mesc/rust/README.md

 This is a reference rust implementation of the MESC standard.

-The `crates/` directory contains rust libraries for reading, writing, and validating MESC configurations.
+The `crates/mesc` crate contains rust libraries for reading, writing, and validating MESC configurations.

 The `crates/mesc_cli` crate is a tool for reading, writing, and validating MESC from the command line.
 See [CLI](../cli) for details.